 - If your home or office is located in an industrial area or in the middle of the city surrounded by vehicles or construction zones.

 An air purifier has a rather simple mechanism.
 The fan inside the air purifier sucks in contaminated air through the vents.
 This air passes through layers of purification and gets pushed out through another set of air vents.
 The two filters it passes through are a HEPA filter that captures particulate matter and an activated carbon filter to capture any odours.
 We shall look into them in detail later on.

 Factors To Consider When Buying An Air Purifier

 HEPA refers to High-Efficiency Particulate Arresting or High-Efficiency Particulate Air.
-These filters are made of polypropylene, fibre glass or borosilicate glass fibre.
+These filters are made of polypropylene, fibreglass or borosilicate glass fibre.

 They can capture up to 99.99% of impurities of size larger than 0.3 microns, depending on the grade of filter used.
-The grade of the HEPA filter is very important because it determines the efficiency.
+The grade of the HEPA filter is very important because it determines its efficiency.

 An H11 grade HEPA filter captures just 95% of particulate matter larger than 0.3 microns, while an H14 grade filter captures as high as 99.995% of particulate matter.
-A trade-off, however, is that other things being the same, air flow rate reduces as the grade of the filter increases.
+A trade-off, however, is that other things being the same, the air flow rate reduces as the grade of the filter increases.